ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 <img src="./visualSHAP_OFaults.png" alt="visualSHAP_OFaults" title="visualSHAP_OFaults" width="1000">
 </p>

-Record the top five features that misleading the probability of classification in each error predicted sample.
+Record the top five features that mislead the probability of classification in each error predicted sample.